 Together with her business partner Mari Kekäle, they founded The Ateljé in August 2020.
 The Ateljé is a fashion rental service based in Helsinki and carries major brands like Theory, Marimekko, and Helmut Lang.

 Both Mari and Kaisa have backgrounds in fashion, design, and marketing, and after sitting on the idea of a fashion rental business, they decided to make it a reality.
 Despite COVID and the clothing rental market still being rather untapped, The Ateljé has been a booming success.

 "The Ateljé isn’t just a new business model - it’s a way of living.
 Through renting clothes we want to be a part of the change towards a better, more sustainable world of fashion", the founders say on their website.

 Starting with a business plan for your clothing rental business

 There are as many business models as there are clothing rental services.
 You need to decide what kind of route you’re going to take when it comes to the products you will be offering, the kind of renting model you’ll be using, and your company values, since they help navigate with other business decisions as you will see further on in the guide.

 As we said, there are countless amount of business and renting models that you can choose from.
 We’ll be going over two of the most common ones, which are one-time renting and subscription-based renting.

 One-time renting is when a single piece of clothing gets rented for a short period of time, which could be from a few days up to a week.
-This is mostly seen in clothing rental stores that are specialized in special occasions like weddings, proms, formal events, and so on.
-The customer gets to pay a single fee and enjoy the garment without having to commit to owning a formal gown, for example.
+This is mostly seen in clothing rental stores that specialize in special occasions like weddings, proms, formal events, etc. The customer gets to pay a single fee and enjoy the garment without having to commit to owning a formal gown, for example.